sasquatch678/A-Painted-World---Remastered/FAQ.md

 ---

 **What are `TamrielLeveledRegion.esp` and `AltarGymNagivation.esp`, and why are they disabled?**
-They are leftover base game plugins that ship enabled internally but disabled by default.
+They are leftover base game plugins that ship with the base game but disabled by default.
 Their function is unclear, and enabling them is not recommended.